 When it comes to developing profitable Chrome extensions, many misconceptions and myths are floating around.
 It's easy to get discouraged when you're unsure what's true and what's not 🤔

-That's why in this article, I will debunk seven of the biggest myths that are holding people back from developing profitable Chrome extensions 🔥
+That's why in this article, I will debunk 7 of the biggest myths that are holding people back from starting on their path in developing their own profitable Chrome extensions 🔥

 Whether you've heard these myths from colleagues, friends or just stumbled upon them on the internet, it's time to set the record straight and take your first step towards